AllianceSoftSolution/vercel-construction-be/NOTIFICATION_SYSTEM.md

-# Comprehensive Notification System Implementation
+# Comprehensive Notification System Implementation Updates

 ## Overview
 This document outlines the comprehensive notification system implemented for the construction management application, following the hierarchy-based notification pattern as requested.